zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 1 2 3 4 5 6
 ```
 line 1: 6 individuals in pop1
-line 2: individuals 1-6 are in pop1 (note this is not the columns for pop1 as there are 2 columns per individual)
+line 2: individuals 1-6 are in pop1 (note this is not designating the input file columns for pop1 as there are 2 columns per individual)

 Output:
 piW1 = pi within pop1